 When you open Creator Studio on desktop, you can connect your Facebook profile, associated Facebook pages, and your Instagram account.
 Creator Studio defaults to your Facebook pages when you first log in, but you can click the Instagram icon at the top of the page to connect and view your Instagram information.

-Within the Instagram Creator Studio content library, you can see all of your posts and filter by date or type (video, photo, carousel, stories).
+Within the Instagram Creator Studio content library, you can see all of your posts, or filter by date or type of post (video, photo, carousel, stories).
 You can also look for a post by keyword.

-At this time, you can not post on Instagram or manage messages from the Creator Studio the way you can with your Facebook page, but that may change in the future.
-In fact, we think the move towards Creator Studio is part of Mark Zuckerberg’s larger plan to integrate the social network’s messaging services — WhatsApp, Instagram, and Facebook Messenger — so that people can communicate across platforms within the company’s ecosystem.
+From the beginning, we thought the move towards Creator Studio was part of Mark Zuckerberg’s larger plan to integrate the social network’s messaging services — WhatsApp, Instagram and Facebook Messenger — so that people can communicate across platforms within the company’s ecosystem.
 And we’ve already seen the connection between Facebook Messenger and Instagram DM’s begin rolling out this year.

 Instagram Creator Account Feature: Filtered Inbox

 In Instagram’s mind, a personal account is only receiving personal messages, and a business account is only receiving business messages.
-But influencers receive both types of messages, as well as a potentially higher volume of messages from followers, and business from brands.
-This is less than ideal and can lead to a disorganized inbox.
+But an influencer would receive both types of messages, as well as a potentially higher volume of messages from followers, and that can get disorganized when all of those different kinds of messages are landing in the same place.

-Both personal and business Instagram accounts have a single inbox.
-(There is also a requests tab for potentially spam-related messages to land until they are approved or rejected.)
-But with an Instagram Creator account, your inbox is broken up into three sections – primary, general, and requests.
+Personal and business Instagram accounts both have one inbox and a requests tab for potentially spam-related messages to land until you approve or reject them.
+With an Instagram Creator account, your inbox is broken up into three sections – primary, general, and requests.
 This will allow you to organize your business and personal conversations.

 When you first switch your account over to a Creator Account, all of your existing messages will be placed in the primary inbox, but they can be moved.

-It’s up to you which messages you want to live in general and which ones are primary.
-Messages can be moved back and forth as needed.
-You can also set your notifications for each inbox separately.
-You can decide if you want to get a push notification for every message, or only the messages in a specific inbox.
+It’s up to you which messages you want to live in general and which ones are primary, and messages can be moved back and forth as needed.
+You can also set your notifications for each inbox separately, so you can decide if you want to get a push notification for every message, or only the messages in a specific inbox.

 Instagram Creator Account Feature: Shopability

-Shopability is the Creator Account feature we are the most excited about.
-It is a feature that both influencers and brands have been wanting for a long time.
+This is the Creator Account feature we are the most excited about, because it is a feature that both influencers and brands have been wanting for a long time.
 Influencers will be able to tag products in their posts to make it easy for their followers to shop within the app.